Edu4Chip/Didactic-SoC/doc/architecture.md

 based on design principles architecture was created to section the student areas from the staff parts.

-SoC will have single clock domain, and each subsystem will be controllable.
+SoC will have single clock domain, and each subsystem will be separately controllable and isolatable.

 ## Student section

 Each SoC will have a number of sections for students that is fully customizeable.
-This will affect top ICN.
+If number of student systems are changed, it will affect top ICN.
 Interface will be APB bus, control signals and (optional) interrupt line.

 It is up to each tapeout to specify the requirements and design for each of the student modules.
 Back up designs should exist for substitution should any one of these fail to meet quality requirements.

-exact area and more details of the system will be specified on various things such as technology node and frequencies, power requirements etc.
+Exact area and more details of the system will be specified on various things such as technology node and frequencies, power requirements etc.

 ## Staff section